Operating Your Power Generator Safely

 Never operate your generator in the rain or on a wet surface.
 Electricity and water don’t mix!

 Also, never plug a generator directly into your home’s wiring via an electrical outlet.
 This is called backfeeding, and not only can it cause electric shocks and damage to your home’s wiring, it can send electricity back through the utility lines and injure or kill line workers who are trying to restore electric power.
-Instead, you should have a transfer switch installed by a qualified electrician.
-This is the only safe way to connect your portable generator to your home’s electrical system.

 Additional Safety Tips